Caleb-Ellefson/STM32/README.md

 # Welcome
 Welcome to my STM32 Baremetal driver repository.
-These lessons serve as a reference and summary of my work in baremetal driver development, providing clear, concise examples and explanations to support your understanding and growth in STM32 programming.
+These lessons serve as a reference and summary of my work in baremetal driver development, providing clear, concise examples and explanations to support understandingh in baremetal programming.